San Francisco Opera: Kurt Herbert Adler (1953–1981)

 Adler was often regarded as a difficult, sometimes tyrannical person to work for.
 However, as Chatfield-Taylor notes, "singers, conductors, directors, and designers came back season after season.
 They came back because Adler made the SFO an internationally respected company that ran at a high level of professionalism and offered them interesting things to do in a warm and supportive atmosphere."
 Among those who were offered new and exciting challenges were Geraint Evans, the Welsh baritone, Leontyne Price, and Luciano Pavarotti.

 He took on more and more administrative details as Merola's health and energy diminished, but Adler was not the board's natural choice to replace Merola at the time of his death in 1953.
-After three months of acting as artistic director, and with the assistance of its president, Robert Watt Miller, Adler was confirmed as general director.
+After many months as acting artistic and musical director, and with the assistance of its president, Robert Watt Miller, Adler was finally confirmed as general director in 1957.

 Adler's aims

-Adler's had several aims in taking over the company.
-One was to expand the season which in Merola's time ran.
-It changed from the Friday after Labor Day until early November (when the Metropolitan Opera's season began).
+Adler had several aims in taking over the company.
+One was to expand the season; opening the Friday after Labor Day until early November.
 This was to capitalize on the availability of singers by presenting up to fourteen operas with two or three performances each.
 Eventually, as seen in the 1961 SFO season, eleven operas were given five or six performances each on average while the season ran to late November.

 Another aim was to present new talent, and, for this, he was tireless in seeking out up-and-coming new singers, whether American or European, by attending performances in both major and minor opera houses.
 He heard Leontyne Price on the radio and offered her a role in Dialogues of the Carmelites in 1957, thus providing her with her first performance on a major operatic stage.
 A short time later in the same season, she was to step into the role of Aida at short notice to replace Antonietta Stella, a role which gave her long-lived international acclaim.

 Adler developed a strong professional relationship with Birgit Nilsson.
 Nilsson made her US-debut in San Francisco in 1956.
 She returned almost every season for 26 years and made her last appearance in the house in 1982.

 A characteristic of the Adler years was the interest in developing stronger connections to opera stage directors in an attempt to strengthen the dramatic and theatrical elements of the works.
 In this, he was greatly supported by his long relationship with Jean-Pierre Ponnelle, the often-controversial stage director and designer who began his association with SFO in 1957.